On the local consequence of modal Product logic: standard completeness and decidability: Introduction

 \section{Introduction}

-Modal logic is broadly understood as the logic of different sorts of \textit{modalities}, or modes of truth: alethic (“necessarily”), epistemic (“it is known that”), deontic (“it ought to be the case that”), temporal (“it is always the case that”), provability ("it is provable that"), among others.
-Common logical features of these operators justify the common label.
-From a merely technical point of view, we could consider that a logic is "modal" as long as it includes non truth-functional operators (in the sense that they are non truth-functional over the propositional algebra of evaluation).
-In general, however, fist order logics are not considered "modal", and this term is limited to somehow intermediate logical systems.
-In any case, this perspective allows the natural addition of modal operators to logics different from CPL, which is the setting where this work is framed.
+Modal logic is broadly understood as the study of different kinds of \textit{modalities}, or modes of truth, such as alethic (“necessarily”), epistemic (“it is known that”), deontic (“it ought to be”), temporal (“it is always the case that”), and provability (“it is provable that”), among others.
+Although these operators arise in different contexts, their common logical behavior justifies grouping them under the general label of “modal”.
+From a technical perspective, a logic may be regarded as modal whenever it includes operators that are not truth-functional, in the sense that their evaluation is not determined solely by the truth values of their arguments in the algebra associated with the underlying propositional logic.
+In practice, however, first-order logics are not usually classified as modal; rather, the term is typically reserved for systems lying between propositional and first-order logic in expressive power.
+This viewpoint naturally motivates the study of modal operators over non-classical propositional logics, which constitutes the general setting of the present work.

-In this work, we focus our attention in the modal expansion of the non-classical Product Logic, one of the three main so-called fuzzy logics \cite{Ha98}.
-An interesting feature of this logic is that it is complete with respect to an algebra with universe $[0,1]$ (standard) and the real product as monoidal operation, making it very suitable for modeling of different questions.
-The addition of modalities poses several questions, starting from the definition of the logic itself, and passing through their axiomatic characterization, completeness and computational behavior.
+In this paper, we investigate modal extensions of product logic, one of the three principal systems commonly referred to as fuzzy logics \cite{Ha98}.
+Product logic is characterized by its completeness with respect to the standard product algebra, whose universe is the interval $[0,1]$ endowed with real multiplication as monoidal operation.
+This semantics makes product logic especially suitable for modeling certain forms of graded reasoning.
+Introducing modal operators into this framework raises a number of fundamental questions concerning the definition of the resulting systems, their axiomatizability, completeness, and computational properties.

-This paper contributes to the above questions, proving first the completeness of the local logical entailment arising from the modal semantics defined over the whole variety of product algebras with respect to the analogous defined over the standard product algebra, and second, the decidability of this logical entailment.